sin22766/steamclone/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

-## Creating a project
+## Install the project

-If you're seeing this, you've probably already done this step.
-Congrats!
+You need to install pnpm and turborepo

 ```bash
 # install the project